-If you find the message "This account has been suspended, please contact your hosting provider" then your website has been suspended.
-This suspension is generally due a violation of the terms of service listed by the web host.
+If you find the message “This account has been suspended, please contact your hosting provider” then your website has been suspended.
+This suspension is generally due to a violation of the terms of service listed by the web host.

 If you engage in unacceptable practices especially spammy emails, you could get a warning from spam monitors like Spamhaus going directly to your web host.
-Consequently, Your server IP will be restricted to disable your ability to continue to send mass mails and you will be expected to address the situation before normal services are restored.
+Consequently, Your server IP will be restricted to disable your ability to continue to send mass emails and you will be expected to address the situation before normal services are restored.

 This affects all websites hosted on that server if the affected account was running on a shared IP.
 This will prompt your web host to take disciplinary actions against you which could include an immediate suspension or termination without notice.

-This will have little to do with your web host except the both your hosting and domain registration services are provided by same company.
+This will have little to do with your web host except that both your hosting and domain registration services are provided by the same company.
 Usually, if your domain name is marked by your registrar as engaged in cybercrime and added to the list of domains engaged in cybercrime, then it will get deactivated and the only option you could have is to change your domain name.

-Google has in fact said that it will punish a group of domains that are owned by one person if just one of the domains in the group engage in unacceptable behavior.
+Google has in fact said that it will punish a group of domains that are owned by one person if just one of the domains in the group engages in unacceptable behavior.
 So you also need to be careful about the domains you verify in your Google webmaster account and ensure that your verified domains are within your control.

 So Why Will Your Web Host Punish You With any of the Above

-Sometimes, spamming is a result of an exploitation on your website.
+Sometimes, spamming is a result of exploitation on your website.
 For instance, automated user registrations have been found to occur in some cases creating a problem for websites.

-Generally, spamming can be addressed by ensuring that emails to which you send mails are verified.
+Generally, spamming can be addressed by ensuring that emails to which you send emails are verified.
 If you send emails and receive bounces, check them very well to be sure of the reason for the bounces and address them.
-The best way to go is to use an emailing software like phplist.
+The best way to go is to use emailing software like phplist.

 Phishing websites are created just for cybercrimes.
 They are designed to look like an original website and so users get confused not knowing they are dealing with a fraudster.
-They input the login details, usually financial in nature and unknowingly reveal their such critical information such as e-banking login details to criminals.
+They input the login details, usually financial in nature, and unknowingly reveal their critical information such as e-banking login details to criminals.